The following internship opportunities are available to Maricopa employees:

 - Consider your personal and professional development goals.
 Review examples of previous participants.
 Determine your idea for a project and compare it to project criteria to ensure a good match

-- Meet/talk with placement supervisor before completing the Internship Application (please accept the security certificate to continue to application)
+- Meet/talk with placement supervisor before completing the Internship Application

 - After placement has begun you will be required to submit weekly time logs.

 - Complete placement evaluation after internship is concluded

 Through Creative Pathways, Jan Binder helps other people solve problems and agree upon solutions

 while strengthening her own communication skills.
 Jan is Coordinator of Institutional Effectiveness

 at Scottsdale Community College.
 In her Creative Pathways placement, Jan helps mediate dispute